KRVU-LD: Early switch

 KCVU, along with KHSL-TV and KNVN ceased analog operations on December 22, 2008.
-KCVU ceased analog operations early because the post-transition tower is complete and has been up and running for at least seven months; same case with KHSL.
+KCVU ceased analog operations early because the post-transition tower was complete and had been up and running for at least seven months; same case with KHSL.
 In the case of KBVU and its sister stations, the transition for some was much later as KUCO-LP, KXVU-LP, KKTF-LD, and both KBVU and MyTV's analog translators remained analog through late 2009/early 2010 when the Sainte Television Group ended all of its analog operations.

 KVIQ and KBVU already made the switch on November 28, 2008.